 He was taken away by this.
-I also narrated him the story from the bible where the son leaves his father and goes some other place, as he was filled with ego.
+I also narrated him the story from the bible where the son leaves his father and goes to some other place, as he was filled with ego.
 The pastor didn’t say anything and he respected our decision of leaving.
 He wished us good luck and came to the door to say bye.
 He wanted to talk to Abdi but he didn’t reply.
 I didn’t know what went wrong with them.
-So we four nomads with our bags packed on our shoulders came out of the guest house, grabbed a last glance and moved on.
-It was both good and not good moment for us.
+So we four nomads with our bags packed on our shoulders came out of the guest house, grabbed the last glance, and moved on.
+It was both good and not a good moment for us.
 We had no plans where would we go.
 Moreover, we were not in our country.
 On the way, we came to know that both Abdi and the other guy had no money.
-I and Dinesh both stared each other’s face.
+I and Dinesh both stared at each other’s faces.
 No money!
 What could be done?
-We kept on walking for around two and half kilometers and reached to a huge play ground in front of Kathmandu Mall.
+We kept on walking for around two and a half kilometers and reached a huge playground in front of Kathmandu Mall.
 The military had its camps there.
-We were tired, really tired and hungry as well.
+We were tired, really tired, and hungry as well.
 So, we lay down on the grass of the ground.
 We just placed our luggage and sat on them.
 So, we had to decide where to go and what to do?
 We had not much money.
 We didn’t know anyone there.
 So finally we decided that we both would bear the expenses of each other.
 One matter was sorted out.
 Finally, any cheap hotel.
 Yes cheap because we had to bear their expenses as well.
-First we had to eat something.
+First, we had to eat something.
 I got some cookies from the nearby market.

-The next we went to Hotel New Mount View Lodge & Restaurant.
+Next, we went to Hotel New Mount View Lodge & Restaurant.
 We found it in our budget.
 Five hundred Nepali per room.
 The hotel also provided TV, Wi-Fi, hot water and it was all the economical deal.
 We liked it.
 We hired two rooms, room no. 402 and 403.
 We were all tired so we just wanted to eat and sleep.
-We took bath, switched on the TV and jumped on the bed.
-I and Dinesh came out of the hotel in search of same restaurant which could not satisfy our hunger but also could satisfy our pockets.
-Just a walking distance of around five minutes from the hotel, we found a restaurant, Family Lumbini Tandoori Fast-food and Restaurant at Tahagali, Sundhara.
+We took a bath, switched on the TV, and jumped on the bed.
+I and Dinesh came out of the hotel in search of the same restaurant which could not satisfy our hunger but also could satisfy our pockets.
+Just a walking distance of around five minutes from the hotel, we found a restaurant, Family Lumbini Tandoori Fast-food, and Restaurant at Tahagali, Sundhara.
 It is just close to the Dharahara tower, the big monument resembling the Indian Kutub Minar.
-At the restaurant we searched whole of the menu but only found one thing to eat, aloo parantha.
+At the restaurant, we searched the whole of the menu but only found one thing to eat, aloo parantha.
 Almost all the dishes were Nepali.
-This was the only budget item which was in our pockets and even on our tongue.
-So, we ordered around twenty five paranthas.
+This was the only budget item that was in our pockets and even on our tongue.
+So, we ordered around twenty-five paranthas.
 The person was surprised to know this and even asked if we could eat all the paranthas easily.
 Anyways, we got our food packed and returned back to the hotel.